DominikAlberski/DominikAlberski.github.io/collections/_educations/high_school.md

 ---
 layout: post
-title: High School
+title: "Computer Since Technician"
 name: "School Complex No. 1 in Piaseczno"
 location: "Piaseczno, Masovian District, Poland"
-from: Sep 1998
+from: Sep 1999
-to: Jun 2003
+to: Jun 2004
 period: 5 yrs
 postFooter: ""
-position_no: 1
+position_no: 2
 ---

 W8 for content